Roman Road, London: Roman Road housing

-The Roman Road was lined with streets of Victorian housing of mixed size and quality.
-A few had servants and their own stables, while others had multiple occupants and very poor conditions such as Victoria Cottages – two roomed back-to-back houses just off the Roman Road.
+Roman Road was lined with streets of Victorian housing of mixed size and quality.
+A few had servants and their own stables, while others had multiple occupants and very poor conditions such as Victoria Cottages – two roomed back-to-back houses just off Roman Road.
 The area was typical of the east end with a mix of the very poor and well to do living only a street apart.
-Due to the Luftwaffe (first flying bomb in London fell 200 yards from the Roman Road in Grove Road in June 1944) and post-war slum clearance, a large slice of the Victorian housing disappeared, to be replaced by housing estates, both local and London Council.
+Due to the Luftwaffe (first flying bomb in London fell 200 yards from Roman Road in Grove Road in June 1944) and post-war slum clearance, a large slice of the Victorian housing disappeared, to be replaced by housing estates, both local and London Council.

 Susan Lawrence House opened with 9 flats in Zealand Road in 1954.
 Skinner, Bailey & Lubetkin designed Lakeview Estate where Grove and Old Ford Roads meet in 1958.
 The Metropolitan Borough's most ambitious project came in 1959 with another Lubetkin designed estate between Old Ford and Roman roads: the Cranbrook Estate was built on a site that was previously terraced houses, workshops, and one large factory.
 Cranbrook officially opened in 1964 with 530 dwellings contained in blocks named after towns twinned with Bethnal Green and after demolished streets.
 It won an award from the Civic Trust.

 In 1966, Keats House in Roman Road was built.
 In 1969, twelve blocks of 4-storeyed flats were built on a 7½ acre site around Lanfranc Road, between Roman, Arbery, Grove, and Medway roads, and completed in 1971–76, giving 269 dwellings, grouped amid landscaping and named after naval destroyers.
 This is the Lanfranc Estate which runs along the Roman Road.

 The Victorian houses which survived continued to provide private rented and owner occupied housing, but much was in poor repair.
 In 1975, the area around Chisenhale Road became the Driffield General Improvement Areas where all property was to be modernised.
 The council's greatest challenge by the 1970s came from its own estates – 'cramped, unlovely and unloved'.
 Not only did the older ones need refurbishment but the newer were plagued by vandalism in tower blocks, or by defects which were present in 69 per cent of flats on Lanfranc estate, for example, in 1978.

 Huge redevelopment has taken place on many of the estates, notably Lefevre, named from Lefevre Street, in turn named after a Huguenot family who made their wealth as distillers, millers and dyers.
 John Lefevre owned much land and property around Bow and Old Ford.
 Housing associations assumed an increasing importance from the 1980s.
-Old Ford Housing Association (now part of Circle Housing) took over from the council as landlord to most of the housing estates bordering the Roman Road.
+Old Ford Housing Association (now part of Circle Housing) took over from the council as landlord to most of the housing estates bordering Roman Road.